VigneshVSV/hololinked/README.md

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms:
 - the hardware is (generally) represented by a class
-- properties are validated get-set attributes of the class which may be used to model hardware settings, hold captured/computed data or generic network accessible quantities
+- properties are validated get-set attributes of the class which may be used to model settings, hold captured/computed data or generic network accessible quantities
 - actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic
 - events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.